 When the Smart Home devices communicate with each other and work together, the system begins to approach a greater Internet of Things concept.
 In the example below the Smart Home can implement a system that attempts to coordinate and control when the house needs services such as heating, air conditioning and hot water to increase efficiency.
 The IoT App could know when the home is vacant and deploy an “Away” mode to reduce energy consumption.
 Further, it could contribute to the “Smart City’ concept by reducing energy usage during peak hours.

+Looking back at the Hype, and what has actually been delivered.

+Potential perspective – the actual results may have exceeded the initial hype in some cases.
+Lots has been delivered in certain areas.
+Smart City, Smart Home

 Vertical Applications

 While the Smart Home is an early target including any other verticals are also making progress such as healthcare, agriculture, manufacturing, automotive, public transportation, utilities and energy, environmental, smart cities, and others.

+Special cases for automotive IoT – use of Single Pair Ethernet. <Chris D to insert section here>

+For vertical use cases demanding high reliability:

+Should be private not public network

+Need for private spectrum

+More limited need for common edge device platform – some use cases may be self-contained at the edge.
+They may not need the “cloud” to provide value.

+Distinguish IoT from classic M2M use cases.
+Not all M2M needs to be IoT.

+Compare and contrast points of view w.r.t what is or is not IoT in these areas.

+Provide references to other

 It is about the Data